 When a multisample texture is accessed in a shader, the access takes one vector of integers describing which texel to fetch and an integer corresponding to the sample numbers described in section 3.3.1 describing which sample within the texel to fetch.
 No standard sampling instructions are allowed on the multisample texture targets.
+Fetching a sample numbers less than zero, or greater than or equal to the number of samples in the texture, produces undefined results.

-3.9.7 Buffer Textures
+3.10.7 Buffer Textures